Last Updated on July 3, 2021 by

 The major league baseball teams make use of these kinds of balls, they get the highest quality balls.
 They need the best balls because they play at the highest level.
 The minor league follows them behind by using lower-quality balls.

-6. Practice Baseballs
+6. Practice Baseball

 Practice balls are mostly synthetic covered balls, every level baseball teams use low-quality balls to practice because they are inexpensive.
 Keep in mind that when using practice balls, they wear out easily and lose shape.